BiaBiuta/Bachelor-s-Thesis/event-calendar/README.md

 * Approve or deny shift requests and emergency requests directly from the admin interface.
 * Export selected events or nurses to CSV from the admin list pages.
 * Manage departments (`GlobalObject`) and nursing staff (`Nurse`) through dedicated admin screens.

+## Customizing the admin dashboard

+The default Django admin landing page is overridden by `templates/admin/index.html`.
+This template extends `base/base.html` so the dashboard matches the rest of the site design while keeping the standard admin functionality.
+Edit this file if you want to tweak the dashboard further.